Our Board of Directors

 Dr. Boxill has over 20 years of experience in the healthcare industry.
 He advances an organization’s mission with a balance of business expertise, strategic vision and operational leadership.
 Additionally, Dr. Boxill has worked with organizations in areas such as prevention and wellness, new business model creation, accounting and finance, strategic planning, disaster mental health and national mental health policy development (Republic of Liberia).

-Prior to joining EBNHC, Dr. Boxill was the Chief Behavioral Health Officer for the Boston Medical Center (BMC) Health System, where he was responsible for leading behavioral health across the health system.
+Prior to joining NeighborHealth, Dr. Boxill was the Chief Behavioral Health Officer for the Boston Medical Center (BMC) Health System, where he was responsible for leading behavioral health across the health system.
 He also led the implementation of BMC’s first Behavioral Health Hospital in Brockton, a state-of-the-art facility designed to be carbon-neutral and net-zero.
 In addition to MHQP, Dr. Boxill currently serves on the Board of the Fenway Community Development Corporation and the Deacon’s Ministry of People’s Baptist Church.

-Chief Operating Officer
+Executive Vice President and Chief Operating Officer

 Executive Vice President